WPBF: Subchannels

-The station's digital signal is multiplexed:
+WPBF's transmitter is located in Palm City, southwest of I-95.
+The station's signal is multiplexed:

 Estrella TV was added as a subchannel in 2009, replacing a weather subchannel.
 The Rewind TV subchannel of WWHB-CD moved to the WPBF multiplex in March 2022, when that station became the first West Palm Beach market transmitter for ATSC 3.0 (NextGen TV).
 In exchange, WPBF is hosted in that format on the WWHB-CD multiplex.

 Analog-to-digital conversion

-WPBF discontinued regular programming on its analog signal, over UHF channel 25, at 11:59 p.m. on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal remained on its pre-transition UHF channel 16.
+WPBF discontinued regular programming on its analog signal, over UHF channel 25, at 11:59 p.m. on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal remained on its pre-transition UHF channel 16, using virtual channel 25.

 As part of the SAFER Act, WPBF kept its analog signal on the air until July 12 to inform viewers of the digital television transition through a loop of public service announcements from the National Association of Broadcasters.